General Motors Sigma platform

 The General Motors Sigma platform is a mid-size automobile platform used by General Motors from the 2003 to 2015 model years.
 Exclusive to the Cadillac division, Sigma was the successor to the Opel-designed V platform.
 Initially developed for executive cars, the architecture was expanded for larger model lines, sports sedans, and multiple body styles.

 Two generations of the Sigma platform were developed by GM for worldwide markets.
-The architecture was discontinued for the 2016 in favor of the GM Alpha platform, itself utilized nearly exclusive by Cadillac.
+The architecture was discontinued for the 2016 in favor of the GM Alpha platform, itself utilized nearly exclusively by Cadillac.

 Sigma I

 The first Cadillac-exclusive platform since the D-body chassis, Sigma debuted in early 2002 for the 2003 model year underpinning the Cadillac CTS, replacing the Cadillac Catera.
 Slightly larger than its V-body predecessor, the rear-wheel drive Sigma architecture was developed to accommodate all-wheel drive and extended-wheelbase variants.
 For 2004, the Cadillac STS was introduced on the Sigma platform, replacing the Cadillac Seville.
 Sharing its wheelbase with the STS, the Cadillac SRX was introduced for 2005 as the second Cadillac SUV, slotted below the Escalade in size.

 The Sigma platform uses four-wheel independent suspension with front control arms and a rear multi-link configuration.
 Initially powered by variants of the General Motors 54° V6 engine family, the platform introduced additional engines, including the High Feature V6 and Northstar V8.
 Exclusive to the high-performance CTS-V, the Sigma platform was developed to accommodate the 5.7L LS6 and 6.0L LS2 V8 engines of the Chevrolet Corvette.
 Outside of the CTS (which offered a standard 5-speed manual and a 6-speed manual for the CTS-V), all Sigma vehicles utilized GM 5-speed 5L40/5L50 automatic transmissions.

 The Sigma architecture marked several firsts, as the CTS was the first Cadillac since the 1986 Cadillac Cimarron to be offered with a manual transmission.
 The 2004 STS became the first rear-wheel drive Cadillac sedan to offer the Northstar engine (originally developed for front-wheel drive applications).
-The China-market Cadillac SLS became the first non-limousine Cadillac sedan line introduced as a extended-wheelbase variant.
+The China-market Cadillac SLS became the first non-limousine Cadillac sedan line introduced as an extended-wheelbase variant.